horia141/jupiter/docs/concepts/recurring-tasks.md

 tasks are generated.
 The rule is that the period interval for an inbox tasks intersects successfully the active interval.

+A recurring task can have a repeat count.
+This makes the task actually be generated multiple times in a given time period.
+It's easier to model some habits - like reading 10 books in a year.

 A recurring task can be suspended, via the `Suspended` property.
 Being marked as such means that the task won't be generated at all.
 For example, going to the gym might be suspended while you're recovering from an illness.